 * Click here for rating key

 The Restaurant at Madrona Manor Restaurant Review: Through the arch and up a narrow drive, Madrona Manor, queen of Victorian mansions, blushes in pale sunset pink as approaching visitors feel compelled to tuck their shirts back in and dab on lipstick.
-The inn can’t help but exude grace.
-After a spritzer on the veranda surrounding lush gardens, or inside amid the vases and chandeliers, you’ll swear you’re in a Southern, not Sonoma, dream.
-Anything but chef Jesse Mallgren’s refined cuisine wouldn’t do.
-He offers fluctuating, for-the-table tasting menus (for example, “spring has arrived” or “oceanic”) along with à la cartes.
+The inn can't help but exude grace.
+After a spritzer on the veranda surrounding lush gardens, or inside amid the precious vases, candlelit tables and chandeliers, you'll swear you're in a Southern dream.
+Anything but chef Jesse Mallgren's refined cuisine wouldn't do.
+He offers a for-the-table "Grand Dame" tasting menu as well as a "Carte Blanche" prix-fixe, both with optional wine pairings.
 The fact that the gardener gets equal billing on the menu with the chef speaks to his estate-grown, farm-fresh philosophy.
-Begin with a study in texture and taste by puncturing the dome of a “63 degree egg” over warm asparagus and tarragon to create seductive butter-less béarnaise.
-Intense, crispy house-cured pancetta and in-season fiddlehead ferns dress up chicken breast.
-Or, take on a trio of pan-seared squid ink gnocchi accompanying plump halibut.
-No mere afterthought: dredging crème anglaise from the dark depths of the Valrhona chocolate soufflé.
+Tempting supplemental splurges might include caviar and smoked duck gelée with crème fraiche, Japanese Wagyu, and the option of adding Alba white truffles to the estate squash risotto.
+No mere afterthought: ice cream hand "churned" tableside (i.e. made with liquid nitrogen).
 Conquer the imposing wine list or rely on customized pairings.
 Service is comfortable, not doting.